 Initially the Bogor Botanical Garden was a man made forest built by the Kingdom of Sunda (1474-1513).
 Its function was to retain and breed many rare woods that were planted here.

 Raffles, a British Governor General (1811-1816) who lived in Bogor palace, started to create English garden in the backyard of this palace, which became the starting point of the current botanical garden.
 In May 18, 1817, Governor General Van der Capellen consented to open a botanical garden named Slands Plantentiun te Buitenzorg in this area.
 The first chief of this garden was Reinwardt, a German botany who migrated to Dutch.
 He was also the founder of Herbarium Bogoriense.
-One hundred and eighty nine years later (2006) we commemorated his services by placing a monument in front of the lake facing Bogor presidential palace.
+One hundred and eighty nine years later (2006) his services is commemorated by placing a monument in front of the lake facing Bogor presidential palace.

 Nowadays this park has become the center of botanical research in Indonesia.
 It has greatest collection of plants from all over the country, such as collections of palm trees, bamboos, orchids, cacti, and many more.
 It is also a home for various birds, insects as well as bats.